dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/geometry.md

 This has two important geometric consequences:

-1. **Slow mixing** — Correlations decay gradually rather than instantaneously.
+1. **Slow mixing** — correlations decay gradually rather than instantaneously
-2. **Anisotropic invariant behavior** — Different covariance directions may exhibit different stationary variances and correlation times.
+2. **Anisotropic invariant behavior** — different covariance directions may exhibit different stationary variances and correlation times

 Both effects are observed numerically and are consistent with the geometric structure of the lifted system.

+---

 ## 5. No Projection, No Clipping, No Repair